-Depending on the size of the system you install and where you live, the number of STCs you’re eligible for (and therefore the total rebate you’re eligible for) will vary.
+Depending on the size of the system you install and where you live, the number of STCs you’re eligible for (and therefore the total amount you’re eligible for) will vary.

 How does it work?

 Usually, your installer will take care of your STCs for you.
-They’ll calculate your STC rebate and you’ll see that reflected as a point of sale discount on your quote.
+They’ll calculate your STC discount and you’ll see that reflected as a point of sale discount on your quote.